 A review of Good Clinical Practice and its requirements for the laboratory analysis of samples from a trial.
 The thought processes behind the development of Good Clinical Laboratory Practice, its objective, scope, interpretation and application are explained.

-The responsibilities of key functions that should exist within a clinical laboratory are discussed.
+The responsibilities of key functions that should exist within a clinical laboratory including personnel records of training and competence are discussed.

 Suitable facility design, organisation and operation will be discussed.
-The callibration, validation and maintenance of equipment used in the conduct of sample analysis are examined as are the suitability of materials and the identification and labelling of reagents and solutions.
+The calibration, validation and maintenance of equipment used in the conduct of sample analysis are examined, as are the suitability of materials and the identification and labelling of reagents and solutions.

 Some practical problems with regard to the facilities, equipment and responsibilities are explored.